ntnhut/LeetSolve/docs/source/Mathematics/78_Subsets.md

 This solution generates subsets by iteratively adding each element of `nums` to the existing subsets and accumulating the results.

+Note that in `for (auto subset : powerset)` you should not use reference `auto&` because we do not want to change the subsets that have been created.

 ### Complexity

 * Runtime: `O(2^N)`, where `N` is the number of elements in `nums`, as it generates all possible subsets.